yunidatsu/anki-forvodl/config.md

 **forvoEditorButtonShortcut**: Shortcut for the tiny button in the editor.

 **autoConfirmFirstDownload**: Automatically confirm the dialog and insert the first audio file that's downloaded.

+**autoPromptOnEmptyFields**: A list of fields.
+If the first matching field from this list is empty when focus is lost on the active patternSourceFields field, a Forvo search will automatically be initiated to fill that empty field, without user interaction.